 The Sony a7 IV has amazing RAW noise handling, so you can shoot at higher ISO settings in low-light situations without introducing too much noise.
 The higher megapixel count means smaller individual pixels, resulting in more noise at higher ISO settings than you get with competitors that have lower-resolution sensors, like the Canon EOS R6.

 The Sony a7 IV supports 4k video up to 60 fps, which is great for capturing high-speed footage and fast-action.
 However, shooting at 4k / 60 fps incurs a significant 1.5x crop, just like the Panasonic Lumix DC-S5.
+If you want a camera that doesn't impose a crop at 60 fps, check out the Canon EOS R6 Mark II.

 This camera has superb internal recording capability.
 When using a Sony CFexpress Type A card or an SD card with a V90 rating, you can capture footage at bit rates of up to almost 600 Mbps.